Goma Air Flight 409: Investigation

-After the accident, it was suspected that the probable cause of the accident was an aerodynamic stall brought on by low approach speed.
-Due to the abnormally short runway on Lukla, aircraft are required to approach the airport at very low speeds, making the aircraft extremely vulnerable to sudden downdrafts and strong winds that are known to occur in the mountains.
-Contributing factors might include poor visibility on final approach and the inexperience and lack of technology available to air traffic control.

 In December 2017, an investigation committee of the Civil Aviation Authority of Nepal submitted its final report on the accident and concluded that "Very low visibility" was the cause of the accident.
 As the aircraft was flying through dense fog for several minutes before the approach, it missed the runway of Lukla Airport.
 The report furthermore revealed that both air traffic control of Lukla Airport (who did not close the airport despite the foggy weather) and the crew of Flight 409, who are also suspected to have been stressed and fatigued, had violated standard operating procedures.
 Lastly, the committee suggested that a runway extension of Lukla Airport should be considered, which would make the airport, where several accidents have occurred in the past, safer.

-Aftermath

-Contrary to common practices in aviation, Summit Air did not retire the flight number 409 and still operates the flight from Kathmandu to Lukla under this number.